lucassabreu/gs-cf/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>
-It correctly bundles Inferno in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!